 What state codes and regulations need to be met?
 Is the supplier able to develop a consumer-friendly solution that meets these?

 Your packaging supplier should have an awareness of regulations and maybe even some state codes, but to ensure that your packaging is in compliance with all relevant laws, make sure you know the regulations pertinent to your specific industry so your packaging supplier can walk into the project with all the necessary information.

 Be direct: can this packaging supplier develop a solution that meets regulations, is easy for your consumers to use and distinguishes my brand?
 Can they do it on a timeline that gets your product to market quickly?
 If not, it’s time to look elsewhere.
 You don’t have months to wait for a solution that may or may not work.
 Choose a supplier with a history of nimbly approaching packaging challenges and getting projects done on a tight schedule.

 Particularly in the realm of CR packaging, you may not be aware of many options, and it can be tempting to settle for the first supplier you come across.
 But slow turnaround, unreasonable prices, low quality, and limited options only hurt your business in the long term.
 Take the time to find a packaging supplier with the expertise and resources you need to get to market quickly and consistently.

-Need child-resistant packaging?
+Need child-resistant packaging for your supplements, pharmacueticals, medical marijuana packaging, or another product?
 Find out more about our experience delivering CR packaging designs.